Mid-century design ideas

 Beige mid century sofa with gold angled legs next to white marble coffee table with gold legs

-Mid century style isn’t going anywhere - if you’re looking for a centrepiece that’ll stand up to whatever trend you throw its way, you can’t go wrong with a mid century sofa.
+Mid-century style isn’t going anywhere, so if you’re looking for a centrepiece that’ll stand up to whatever trend you throw its way, you can’t go wrong with a mid-century sofa.

-Better still, its status as a sofa staple means this style often gets the star treatment when it comes to customisation - be it fabric variety, colour range, or foot choice.
-So whether you’re searching for a luxurious lemon statement or a cosy cord couch, mid century probably has you covered.
+Better still, its status as a sofa staple means this style often gets the star treatment when it comes to customisation – be it fabric variety, colour range, or foot choice.
+So whether you’re searching for a luxurious lemon statement or a cosy cord couch, you’ll find just the thing for a mid-century modern living room.

 Read more